pytorch/hub/aalto_automodulator.md

 <!-- REQUIRED: detailed model description below, in markdown format, feel free to add new sections as necessary -->
 ### Model Description

-The model incorporates the encoder-decoder architecture of [Deep Automodulators](https://arxiv.org/abs/1912.10321) [1].
+The model incorporates the encoder-decoder architecture of [Deep Automodulators](https://arxiv.org/abs/1912.10321) [1] trained on FFHQ [2] up to 512x512.
 It allows for instant style mixing of real input images, as well as generating random samples such that their properties on certain scales are fixed on a specific input image.
+Input images are expected to be centered and aligned as in FFHQ ([script](https://gist.github.com/heljakka/7163e9f735174bbcdd103c4c13396952)).
+The ```model.tf()``` then provides the sufficient pre-inference transformations.

 The model 'ffhq512' is recommended for all face data modification tasks.
-The other models in the paper are mostly useful for random sampling.
+The other models in the paper have only been optimized for random sampling.

 ### References